 Bob Gibbins Endowed Presidential Scholarship in Law

 The Bob Gibbins Endowed Presidential Scholarship in Law was established by the Board of Regents of The University of Texas System on October 11, 1991, for the benefit of the School of Law.
-Gift funds were provided by friends and colleagues of Austin, Texas.
+Gift funds were provided by friends and colleagues.
 The endowment honors Mr. Robert L. Gibbins Jr. of Austin, Texas, a 1961 graduate of The University of Texas at Austin School of Law.

 Pamela Reed wanted to honor her husband’s accomplishments with the Bob Gibbins Endowed Presidential Scholarship in Law.
 She believes Bob to be one of the most outstanding attorneys in the United States, and this endowment honors that belief along with the admiration and love she feels for her husband.